-- CYP are given access to a diverse, imaginative and engaging curriculum that is relevant, appropriate and includes core subjects. - CYP are involved in developing a plan which focuses on their reintegration back into mainstream school, where appropriate. - CYP are supported by a flexible, multi-disciplinary intervention according to need which considers the whole child within their family context. - CYP are educated in their local community, where possible and appropriate. - The number of exclusions and suspensions for CYP with SEND will decrease. - The time CYP will be accessing Alternative Provision will shorten when appropriate and they will be reintegrated to their local mainstream school.
+- Children and young people are given access to a diverse, imaginative and engaging curriculum that is relevant, appropriate and includes core subjects. - Children and young people are involved in developing a plan which focuses on their reintegration back into mainstream school, where appropriate. - Children and young people are supported by a flexible, multi-disciplinary intervention according to need which considers the whole child within their family context. - Children and young people are educated in their local community, where possible and appropriate.

+- The number of exclusions and suspensions for CYP with SEND will decrease. - The time CYP will be accessing Alternative Provision will shorten when appropriate and they will be reintegrated to their local mainstream school.